 By Megan Noel, SC4CCM M&E Technical Advisor

-NOTE: This post originally appeared on The Pump, the JSI blog.
+NOTE: This post originally appeared on JSI.com

 Evaluators in the 21st century have access to a multitude of innovative technologies for improving the efficiency and quality of data they collect.
 Mobile data collection has been used in the most remote and surprising settings, from rural Malawi to hospital delivery rooms, and experience from recent years proves this technology is here to stay.
 Examples of the successes (and pitfalls) of using mobile devices for data collection will help to shape this field as technology evolves and moves in new directions.

 The Supply Chains for Community Case Management of Common Childhood Illnesses (SC4CCM) project set out to identify, demonstrate, and institutionalize various supply chain management practices in Ethiopia, Malawi, and Rwanda to improve the availability and use of selected essential health products in community-based programs.
 To do this, our team needed to understand how supply chains move life-saving drugs from national warehouses to hard-to-reach communities, and the challenges faced by community health workers in order to keep a constant supply of drugs on hand.